Abraham Gyulkhandanyan: Biography

-After his release from prison in 1912, Gyulkhandanyan became graduate of the Yaroslav School of Law․ Two years later he graduated and married his wife Haykanush, with whom he had a son, Ruben.
+After his release from prison in 1912, Gyulkhandanyan attended the law school of the Demidov Lyceum in Yaroslavl․ Two years later he graduated and married his wife Haykanush, with whom he had a son, Ruben.
 Along with ARF founder Stepan Zorian, he organized the defense of Baku against the Turkish offensive in 1918.
-A member of the regional central committee from 1902 to 1908 and then of the party Bureau, he had campaigned against the right- and left-wing separatist movements in the party, led the defense council of Gandzak (Ganja, Elisavetpol) during the Armeno-Tatar clashes, and presided over the Armenian National Council at Baku.
-Still in his early forties in 1919, Giulkhandanian came to Erevan as a formidable activist.
+A member of the regional central committee from 1902 to 1908 and then of the party Bureau, he had campaigned against the right- and left-wing separatist movements in the party, led the defense council of Elisavetpol (modern-day Ganja) during the Armeno-Tatar clashes, and presided over the Armenian National Council at Baku.
+Still in his early forties in 1919, Giulkhandanian came to Yerevan as a formidable activist.

 After the establishment of the First Republic of Armenia in May 1918, Gyulkhandanyan became a member of parliament and the ARF-led government, where he occupied the posts of Minister of Internal Affairs, Justice, and Finance.
 In December 1920, as the First Republic faced a double assault by Turkish and Soviet troops, Gyulkhandyan was one of the delegates who signed the Treaty of Alexandropol with Turkey, which was never ratified but essentially realized a year later through the Treaty of Kars, albeit with less harsh territorial losses for Armenia.